metabrainz/picard-docs/config/configuration.rst

 :index:`Option Settings <see: option settings; configuration>`
 ---------------------------------------------------------------

 The option settings are found under the :menuselection:`"Options --> Options..."` item on the menu bar.
-This will open a new window with the option groups listed in a tree format on the left hand side, and the individual settings on the right hand side.
-This is where the majority of Picard's customization is performed.
+Whereas in the MacOs ,the option settings are found under the :menuselection:`"Python --> Preferences ..."` item on the menu bar .
+This will open a new window with the option groups listed in a tree format on the left hand side, and the individual settings on the right hand side.This is where the majority of Picard's customization is performed.

 .. only:: html